Code-Institute-Submissions/Carmos-Cottages/README.md

 **Frequent User Goals**:
 - I want to check new photos and videos on the site.
 - I want to have a place to subscribe and receive updates on prices and promotional packages.
+- I want to see the map and the location of the cottages.

 **Design**